 Fixing the iOS 9.3 Activation Error

 Step 2: Unlink your device from iCloud “Find my iPhone” feature.
-In order to do this Go to Settings >iCloud and then tap to turn off Find My iPhone/iPad
+To do this Go to Settings >iCloud and then tap to turn off Find My iPhone/iPad

 Step 3: Connect your iPhone or iPad to your computer running iTunes with your USB cable

-Step 5 Once you have connected your iPad or iPhone to the computer, please restart your computer.
-This will launch the iTunes session when the machine boots up.
+Step 5 Once you have connected your iPad or iPhone to the computer, please reboot.
+This action launches the iTunes session when the machine boots up.